fedash/Computing-Data-Analysis/README.md

 Tapped into GitHub's API to fetch the top 1000 repos, looking at stars, forks, and hot topics.
 Visualized key trends and spotted which topics grab the most attention.

 ---
+### 4. ECommerce Data Analysis and Visualization
+In this project, I delved deep into e-commerce data, focusing on customer behavior, order flows, and product insights.
+Through various analytical methods and visualization techniques, key trends like preferred payment methods, state-wise order distribution, and product preferences were highlighted.
+Detailed geographic visualizations were employed to showcase data on the map of Brazil, providing a comprehensive spatial view of e-commerce patterns.